 A single marginal cost threshold is used to determine whether a claim qualifies for low-cost outlier treatment.
 The "gain" on these claims is measured as charges times CCR minus the DRG payment.
 If the gain exceeds the marginal cost threshold, then the transfer policy methodology is used to calculate the reduced payment.
-There is no change to the marginal low-cost threshold of \$20,000 for October 1, 2017.
+The marginal low-cost threshold will increase from \$20,000 to \$23,000 for October 1, 2018.